metalizzsas/NusterKit/libs/misc/documentation/desktop/en/sections/00-cycles/index.md

 ### General description

 This section handles machine cycles.
-In the lefts list, you can find these elements:
+In the left list, you can find these elements:

 - User cycles: marked with a blue icon `user`.
 - Primary Manufacturer cycles: marked with a blue icon `manufacturer`.